iCoder38/LGBT/README.md

 Thanks to the following people who have contributed to this project:

 - [@loneWolf](https://github.com/iCoder38) – Lead Developer, Flutter Architecture & Backend Integration

+## 📄 Copyright

+©2025 LGBT.
+All Rights Reserved.